BijayRana123/nextJs-cloud-ledger/to-do.md

 ## New Task: Fix Hydration Issue in Purchase Bills Page Table - COMPLETED ✅

 ### Issue:
 The purchase bills page was experiencing a hydration error in the table component, similar to the issue previously fixed in the Purchase Order Detail page.
+The specific error was: "In HTML, whitespace text nodes cannot be a child of <tr>.
+Make sure you don't have any extra whitespace between tags on each line of your source code."

 ### Root Cause:
 The error was caused by whitespace text nodes being children of `<tr>` elements, which is not allowed in HTML.
 Additionally, there were potential issues with null values in the table data that could cause hydration mismatches between server and client rendering.

-### Solution Implemented:
+### Initial Solution:
 1. ✅ Removed unnecessary comments and whitespace in the table JSX structure
 2. ✅ Added fallback for null values in the table cells:
    ```javascript